tony-waters/tony-waters.github.io/_posts/2015-03-28--web-components-using-angular.md

 - panel
 - page

-Which we can use within our application like this:
+Which we can use on a web page like this:

 {% highlight html linenos %}
 <page ng-controller="PageController as ctrl">